 Who is eligible: All hourly staff of the University of Mount Union who have been employed a minimum of one year.

-How to apply: Staff members are required to submit the Staff Benevolent Fund Application which identifies the emergency situation and submit appropriate documentation to verify need to the Office of Human Resources.
+How to apply: Staff members are required to submit the Staff Benevolent Fund Application which identifies the emergency situation and provide appropriate documentation to verify need to the Office of Human Resources.

 Applicants are encouraged to submit with their application all information they feel may be necessary to thoroughly evaluate their request.